 Why snowboard bindings are important

 Your bindings are the interface between you and your board and their job is to transfer all your movements into your board.
 Badly fitting or loose bindings can mean a lack of response from your board and really affect your riding.
+They can cause your foot to move around, your heel to lift and for you to generally have a lack of control of your board.
 Here we’ll explain what to consider when choosing a binding, how to set them and what types of riding suit different kinds of riding.

 What snowboarding bindings should I get?